yantisj/netgrph/docs/CLI.md

 # CLI Documentation

-NetGrph has two CLI query options, netgrph.py and ngreport.py.
+NetGrph has two CLI query programs, netgrph.py and ngreport.py.
 The first is for queries such as networks, paths etc. The second is for network-wide reporting on devices, VRFs etc.